The Environmentel Education Center

 Claire D. McIntosh Wildlife Refuge

-The 28 acres comprising the Claire D. McIntosh Wildlife Refuge are home to the Audubon’s award-winning Environmental Education Center in Bristol, where educational and refuge programs are offered year-round.
+The 28 acres comprising the Claire D. McIntosh Wildlife Refuge are home to the Audubon’s award-winning Nature Center and Aquarium in Bristol, where educational and refuge programs are offered year-round.
 The fields, woods, wetlands and the boardwalk to the shore of Narragansett Bay present the visitor with a wide variety of habitats for nature study and observation that reflect the center’s Smithsonian-quality exhibits and dioramas.
-Revolutionary War-era carriage roads, great wildlife watching and strenuous exercise.
-With 860 acres of mostly forested land, Parker is a rewarding place to spend half a day exploring the extensive trail system far away from traffic noise.

 We encourage proper use of the refuge and stewardship of the gifts it offers us to enjoy.
 The following are prohibited from the refuge: dogs, horses and other pets; picking or collecting of anything besides litter; picnicking or camping; all vehicles (including bicycles) beyond the parking lot; excessive noisemaking; and alcoholic beverages.

-Claire D. McIntosh Wildlife Refuge is one of four birthday party locations!
+Claire D. McIntosh Wildlife Refuge and the Nature Center and Aquarium is one of four birthday party locations!